 The most intriguing point about the Grundrisse is that although it was written well into Marx's maturity, it is closer, in both terminology and method of argument, to the 1844 Manuscripts than to any of the works published in Marx's lifetime after 1844.
-Even if it were not possible to trace transformed Hegelian themes in Marx's mature published works, the Grundrisse makes it plain that Marx did not make the decisive break with Hegelian philosophy that his reference to The German Ideology as 'settling accounts with our former philosophic conscience' has been taken to imply.
+Even if it were not possible to trace transformed Hegelian themes in Marx's mature published works, the Grundrisse makes it plain that Marx did not make the decisive break with Hegelian philosophy that his reference to The German Ideology as

-10. David Ricardo (1772-1823), the English political economist whose labour theory of value greatly influenced Marx sells labour itself as objectified labour, i.e. he sells labour only in so far as it already objectifies a definite amount of labour, hence in so far as its equivalent is already measured, given; capital buys it as living labour as the general productive force of wealth; activity which increases wealth.
+10. David Ricardo (1772-1823), the English political economist whose labour theory of value greatly influenced ${\rm Marx}$ sells labour itself as objectified labour; i.e. he sells labour only in so far as it already objectifies a definite amount of labour, hence in so far as its equivalent is already measured, given; capital buys it as living labour as the general productive force of wealth; activity which increases wealth.